 Soved was kind enough (or bored just staring me at work for the first day) and videoshot the whole painting process for the red piece.
 Video below.

 The grey painting on the other hand differs a bit from the red one.
 I wanted it to be “real” graffiti letters and not basic, block letters or variations of Helvetica – although if you look closely, you might notice there’s small, intended resemblance in letter C to the C in the reddish, Helvetica based Acton.
 I also wanted to do this piece in greyscale, partly to tone down the general feel of the piece so it wouldn’t be so blatantly in your face as many multicolored works could easily be.

 I’ve done only few greyscale paintings prior to this, which were in 2012-2013.
 I liked the idea a lot, but looking back now they were done a bit hastily and back then I still was in verge of “finding” my touch again.
-As most of you might know, I more or less got back in game in early 2011, after nearly ten years period when I only painted less than five pieces in total.
+As most of you might know, I more or less got back in game in 2010, after an eight-or-so years period when I only painted less than five pieces in total.
 So by then I was still reinventing myself.
 The greyscale-idea stuck, but it took merely five years until I returned to the subject more thoroughly.
 In addition to this painting at Outokumpu I made a larger greyscale painting together with Raw Deal crewmate Skin a week after the Outokumpu visit (picture here).
 Oh, I almost forgot: Youth Workshop personnel did so good work with the primer that they actually saved me quite a few cans of spraypaint with the grey painting.

 The region of Outokumpu -newspaper wrote an article of our visit.
 You can read it here.